-I had porcelain veneers put on on 2000 by a cosmetic dentist.
-A couple years ago, I went to my “regular dentist” to have my teeth cleaned.
+I had porcelain veneers put on in 2000 by a cosmetic dentist.
+A couple of years ago, I went to my “regular dentist” to have my teeth cleaned.
 The hygienist used the salt water cleaning tool rather than the polisher.
-My teeth have become noticeably more yellow and I wonder if this cleaning method made have harmed the veneers.
+My teeth have become noticeably more yellow and I wonder if this cleaning method may have harmed the veneers.
 If this is the case, is there anything I can do besides replacing them?
-Just about all of my teeth, except the molars of course have veneers.
+Just about all of my teeth, except the molars, of course, have veneers.

 —Marie from Wisconsin, April 2006

 Yes, this salt water cleaning tool that your hygienist used is called a Prophy Jet, and it is a big “no-no” on porcelain veneers.
-Hopefully you both learned your lesson.
+Hopefully, you both learned your lesson.
 What happens is that this high-powered salt spray works great on natural teeth because it blasts off the stains.
 But on porcelain veneers or on porcelain crowns, it removes the glaze and leaves the surface rough.
 With the glaze intact, your veneers are practically impervious to staining.
 With it gone, they discolor readily.
-I address this on our web site in our cosmetic dentistry maintenance page.
+I address this on our website on our cosmetic dentistry maintenance page.
 It’s number 1 on the list of “No-no’s.”

 Who Should Pay for Prophy Jet Damage?

 My opinion is that this office that caused the damage should pay for fixing it.